Wirayabovorn007/PSCP-2024/README.md

-Some task on PSCP 2024 that i want to share and hope this helpful. :)
+Some task on PSCP subject 2024